alanpich/tvImagePlus/docs/usage.md

 ]]
 ```

-This snippet call outputs the content of the template variable with the name
+This snippet call returns the contents of the template variable named
 `imageplus` of resource `1` and the extended phpThumb option `&w=100` (width:
 100px) in the parsed `ImagePlus.demo` chunk.